ztgluis/food-truck-challenge/README.md

 Running `git commit` will initiate a pre-commit hook which will ensure code styling using prettier.

 Running `git push` will initiate a CI/CD process which executes linting, testing, prod build and push prod build to GitHub Pages.

+# Roadmap

+Next step for this project is to include automated deployments to Azure, GCP and AWS as part of the CI/CD process.